 We have no idea why….
 BUT the resultant systemic inflammation leads to associated clinical findings: liver (hepatitis), lung (interstitial pneumonitis), gastrointestinal tract (abdominal pain, vomiting, diarrhoea, gallbladder hydrops), meninges (aseptic meningitis, irritability), heart (myocarditis, pericarditis, valvulitis), urinary tract (pyuria), pancreas (pancreatitis), and lymph nodes (lymphadenopathy).

-A new model of KD vasculopathy involves three processes impacting muscular arteries.
+A new model of Kawasaki disease vasculopathy involves three processes impacting muscular arteries.
 The first is a necrotising arteritis, followed by subacute/chronic vasculitis.
 The final process is luminal myofibroblastic proliferation.

 How do we diagnose it in Australia?

 Fever for 5 days or more (typically high spiking (>39°C to 40°C) and remittent)